The Power of Equations and Custom Metrics

 ROIC vs 3 Year Average

-Here, the ROIC vs. 3 Year Average metric has been added as a column to the Profitability View.
+Here we show ROIC vs. 3 Year Average metric added as a new column to the Profitability View in the Stock Rover Table.

 Custom Metric in the Table